-The adjacent table identifies the number of classrooms taught and not taught by NCLB compliant teachers.
-High poverty schools are defined as those schools with student participation of approximately 75% or more in the free and reduced price meals program.
-Low poverty schools are those with student participation of approximately 25% or less in the free and reduced price meals program.
-More information on teacher qualifications required under NCLB can be found on the CDE Improving Teacher and Principal Quality web page at www.cde.ca.gov/nclb/sr/tq/.
+Note: High-poverty schools are defined as those schools with student eligibility of approximately 40% or more in the free and reduced price meals program.
+Low-poverty schools are those with student eligibility of approximately 39% or less in the free and reduced price meals programs.